h232ch/board-service/k8s/README.md

 This directory contains a complete Kubernetes deployment setup for the Board Service.
 This guide will walk you through every concept, file, and step to help you understand Kubernetes deeply.

+## 🚨 **Important Note: Current Architecture**

+**This README has been updated to reflect our current Vector DaemonSet architecture:**

+- ✅ **Vector DaemonSet**: Centralized logging with 1 Vector pod per node
+- ✅ **hostPath Storage**: Shared node storage for all application logs
+- ✅ **No PVCs**: We removed Persistent Volume Claims in favor of hostPath
+- ✅ **Simplified Architecture**: All traffic routes through frontend service

+**If you see references to PVCs or Vector sidecar, those are outdated sections that will be cleaned up.**

 ## 🎯 **What We Accomplished**

 ### 1. **Minikube Installation & Setup**